Call: (810) 674-3060

-Orthodontic treatment can be expensive, as many different procedures may need to be completed to achieve a successful outcome.
+This treatment can be expensive, as many different procedures may need to be completed to achieve a successful outcome.
 Orthodontists usually charge by the hour or per procedure, and treatments can take several months to complete depending on their severity.

-Orthodontic treatments can also be inconvenient, requiring regular trips to the orthodontist to check your progress.
+This treatment can also be inconvenient, requiring regular trips to the orthodontist to check your progress.
 Orthodontists may also need to adjust the braces or other dental appliances to ensure the treatment is progressing correctly.

 3. Pain and Discomfort:

-Orthodontic treatments can sometimes cause pain and discomfort, especially when new braces are fitted or adjustments have been made.
+Orthodontics can sometimes cause pain and discomfort, especially when new braces are fitted or adjustments have been made.
 It’s important to follow all the instructions your orthodontist gives you to minimize potential discomfort.

 Q: What are the advantages of Orthodontic Treatment?

-A: Orthodontic treatments can improve oral health by correcting any issues with overcrowding, misaligned bites and crooked teeth.
-Orthodontics can also improve the aesthetics of a person’s smile and make eating easier by allowing them to bite, chew and swallow food more easily.
+A: Orthodontic treatments can improve oral health by correcting any issues with overcrowding, misaligned bites, and crooked teeth.
+Orthodontics can also improve the aesthetics of a person’s smile and make eating easier by allowing them to bite, chew, and swallow food more easily.